abhaybharti/Notes/javascript/Practical_Playwright_with_JavaScript_for_Developers_and_Testers.md

 #### Problem 14.5 : Write recursive function to reverse a string.
 Log the result for a few test cases.

 #### Problem 14.6 : Write a recursive function to check if a string is a palindrome.
-Log the result for a fwe tet cases.
+Log the result for a few test cases.

 #### Problem 14.7 : Write a recursive function to perform a binary search on a sorted array.
 Log the index of the target element for few test cases